 For years 2011 onwards, oil product prices are VAT-inclusive.
-Prices for other -gasoline available up to 2020 refer to the weighted average of three gasoline grades' (A98, A95 and A92) prices.
+Prices mid-grade gasoline until 2017 refer to the weighted average of three gasoline grades' (A98, A95 and A92) prices.

 Gasoline and diesel prices refer to the below products published by ANRE: